erikandersson96/portfolio-project-five/TESTING.md

 # Testing

-During my development for this project each function were tested to work as expected.
+During my development for this project, each function was tested to work as expected.
 Each section in this file describes all of the different tests.

 ### HINT:
 **Remember that all links in this Testing file does not open in a new tab.
 They open in the same window (I have marked them with "(link)").**